torchnyu/blog/_drafts/2020-05-19-my-internships.md

 # Internship #3: Microsoft

-At the start of my sophomore year, I was determined to not have the same experience as my freshman year.
-I didn't want to get rejected all over again.
+At the start of my sophomore year, I was determined to not get rejected all over again.
 I made a plan: email everybody I could about getting an internship in programming languages.

 This was moderately easy.
 A surprising amount of developers have publicly available emails.
 If I had a little more chutzpah, I would have guessed some more email addresses.

+I asked my mentor from GSoC to help me with some people, but mostly I just sent cold emails.
+Some of the people I reached out to included Chris Lattner, the creator of Swift and LLVM; Guido van Rossum, the creator of Python and Anders Hejlsberg, the creator of TurboPascal, C# and TypeScript.

+I got some responses---Chris Lattner and Guido van Rossum both responded---but no real success.
+However I had two major improvements in my job applications from last year: the Google Foobar challenge and a phone interview with Microsoft.

+The Google Foobar challenge is something that happens if you search the right terms on Google.
+Your search results peel back and they offer you a coding challenge.
+I accepted it and started working on it.
+The challenge took a while but eventually I got far enough for a Google recruiter to reach out.
+However this only dumped me into the beginning of the actual Google application process.
+Which is a little dumb imo.
+I shouldn't have to take another coding challenge after Foobar.

+The Microsoft phone interview went kind of well.
+I was given a fairly easy question, but I didn't get the answer immediately.
+I suppose it was clear that I was working through the question real-time and not pulling an existing answer out.

+Anyways after that I had an on-campus interview which went fantastic.
+I solved the problem easily and the interviewer definitely seemed pleased.

+Then came the on-site.
+I was flown out to Seattle and put up a nice hotel.
+They gave four interviews in total.
+The questions weren't too hard or unconventional.
+I did two of the interviews in Haskell which was quite fun.
+The first question I did in Haskell was a simple removing of duplicates in a linked list.
+The second was a slightly more complicated one involving trees.
+I'm not sure if Haskell was the right choice for either, but it was certainly fun explaining it to the interviewers.

+In terms of timeline, Microsoft was able to give me a phone screen, an on-campus interview